Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Uniqueness of Admissible Fock Space Tensor Product Categorifications

 \subsubsection{Gluing Restricted Categorifications}

-Suppose now that we have a family $\mathfrak{F}$ of admissible restricted multi-Fock tensor product categorifications $\cC_m$ for $m \geq 0$, each of type $\Xi$.
+Suppose we have a family $\mathfrak{F}$ of admissible restricted multi-Fock tensor product categorifications $\cC_m$ for $m \geq 0$, each of type $\Xi$.
 That is, each $\cC_m$ is a level $m$ restricted mixed admissible MFTPC of type $\Xi$.
 We will write for the poset of $\cC_m$.
-We now describe how to glue these categorifications together to form a category $\cC'$ that carries the structure of an MFTPC.
+We explain how to glue these categorifications together to form a full MFTPC.

 For $j,k \geq 0$ with $j + k \leq m$, we write $\cC_{m}^{j,k}$ for the Serre subquotient of $\cC_m$ corresponding to { } which is a poset coideal in the poset ideal

 Observe we have equivalences $\cC_m^{j,k} \simeq \cC_{m'}^{j,k}$ whenever $m' \geq m \geq j + k$.
 Indeed, Theorem \ref{thm:mixed_admissible_uniqueness} yields highest weight equivalences $\cC_m(m,m) \simeq \cC_{m'}(m,m)$, which restrict to equivalences of subquotients $\cC_m^{j,k} \simeq \cC_{m'}^{j,k}$.
 Thus, we define the stable category $\cC(\mathfrak{F})^{j,k} := \lim_{m \to \infty} \cC_m^{j,k}$.
 In other words, $\cC(\mathfrak{F})^{j,k}$ is simply equivalent to $\cC_m^{j,k}$ for any $m \gg 0$.